Binn0/MLPMemory/README.md

 ### 📊 Evaluate and Use MLP Memory

-We provide the checkpoint of gpt2-large MLP Memory used in our experiments 🤗[gpt2-large MLP Memory](https://huggingface.co/Rubin-Wei/MLPMemory-gpt2-large).
+We provide the checkpoint of gpt2-large MLP Memory used in our experiments 🤗[MLPMemory-gpt2-large](https://huggingface.co/Rubin-Wei/MLPMemory-gpt2-large).
 Simply download this checkpoint and 🤗[wikitext-103 dataset](https://huggingface.co/datasets/Salesforce/wikitext) from huggingface and run the following scripts:

 #### 📝 Data Preprocessing
 ```bash